Skip to content

 • L4 (Highest chance of false positives)

 Whitelists restrict which requests the distribution accepts.
-The WAF blocks non-whitelisted requests before they reach the origin.
+The CDN WAF blocks non-whitelisted requests before they reach the origin.

 • Allowed HTTP methods: Restricts accepted HTTP methods (e.g., GET, POST, PUT).